How to Boot Raspberry Pi from USB without SD Card

 ⇒ Step 1: Open Raspberry Pi Imager: I started by opening the Raspberry Pi Imager on my PC.
 It's the official tool for flashing OS images onto SD cards or USB drives.

-⇒ Step 2: Choose Your Pi Model: On Raspberry Pi Imager lets you specify the target board.
+⇒ Step 2: Choose Your Pi Model: On Raspberry Pi Imager lets you can specify the target board.
 I clicked the "Choose Device", and I selected Raspberry Pi 3B+.
-This helps the tool optimize the OS for your model.
+This helps the tool optimise the OS for your model.

 Choose Raspberry Pi Model In Imager